The Simple Self Care Lifestyle with mo

 Our bodies and brains do not need us to consume any amount of lead.

-This is why when researching the salts for my family (and previous clients) I always asked for lead/metal values that were tested by a third party.
+This is why when researching the salts for my family (and previous clients), I always asked for lead/metal values that were tested by a third party.

 Lead is a HUGE topic.

-When I began updating the research and resources for this post I came upon a blog by Tamara Rubin.
+When I began updating the research and resources for this post, I came upon a blog by Tamara Rubin.
 She has done a ton of research on the topic of lead and has collaborated with many others for brands of salt.

-If you want more on lead I have listed and linked Tamara’s post in the resources and references list for you.
+If you want more details on the lead in salt, I have listed and linked Tamaraโ€™s post in the resources and references list for you.

 Todays Simple Self Care Tip